What does XP mean on Husqvarna Chainsaws?

 Ultimately, XP chainsaws are professional-grade saws perfect for commercial or demanding work.
 However, you don’t need to be an arborist or logger to use one.
 Many homeowners and farmers prefer XP saws for their better build, power, and performance.

-XP is not the same as/should not be confused with the X-Torq label.
+XP is not the same as/should not be confused with the X-Torq label, nor is it related to Husqvarna e-series.

 Husqvarna XP Chainsaw Lineup

-These are all of Husqvarna’s XP chainsaws – those listed in bold are in production (not always in the US though) while non-bold are no longer in production.
+These are all of Husqvarna’s XP chainsaws – those listed in bold are in production (though not always in the US), while non-bold are no longer in production.

 The earliest or first-ever Husqvarna chainsaw with an XP listing is the 2100 XP which entered production in 1975.
 You can discover when each Husqvarna saw was made here (and help us to fill in the blanks).